mrjones2014/smart-splits.nvim/README.md

   mux = {
-    -- a backend, a list of backends in priority order, or a function returning -- either; see Multiplexer Backends below
+    -- a backend, a list of backends in priority order, or a function returning -- either; see Backends below
     backend = nil,
     -- warn when backends are configured but none of them detected warn_if_unusable = true,